HenrySwanson/project-euler/README.md

 # Commands

-To use this tool, run `main.py` with one of the following commands.
-(You can always pass `--help` for more details on a particular command.)
+To use this tool, run `main.py` with one of the following commands. (

+Most of these commands also take arguments of the form `a-b`, indicating problems _a_ to _b_, inclusive, and the special value `all`, which has slightly different meanings for different commands.

+Lastly, you can always pass `--help` for more details on a particular command.

 - `create <n>`: Create a new file `problems/<n>.py` for problem #n.
   - It fetches the problem description from the website and (poorly) formats it as a doc comment.